OVHcloud, IBM, Atempo Group develop tape-based SaaS for data centres

 A statement from OVHcloud’s public relations firm says that while the solution will first be offered in Europe, there are wider plans to roll it out globally ‘in time to come’.

-OVHcloud operates 400,000 servers within its own 31 data centres across four continents.
+OVHcloud operates 400,000 servers within its own 31 data centers across four continents.
 The company also serves 1.6 million customers across 140 countries.

 Atempo is headquartered in Paris and is present in Europe, the United States, and Asia with a partner network comprising more than 100 partners, integrators and managed service providers.